Oxide Games: Nitrous Engine

 Nitrous Engine is the proprietary game engine software used in development for Oxide Games products.
 It uses the power of its proprietary SWARM (Simultaneous Work and Rendering Model) technology to achieve incredible performance on modern, multi-core computer hardware.
 SWARM allows Nitrous to do things previously thought impossible in real-time 3D rendering, like Object Space Lighting—the same techniques used in the film industry—and having thousands of unique individual units onscreen at once.

 In 2016 Oxide and Dan Baker were part of the first major tech Demo for DX12 along with Brian Langley, Microsoft's DirectX 12 lead, Max McMullen, Microsoft's principal lead for Direct3D.

 In April 2020 AMD and Oxide Games announced a multi-year partnership to co-develop graphics technologies for the growing cloud gaming market.
-The companies plan to create a robust set of tools and technologies for cloud rendering designed from the ground up to embrace the real-time demands of cloud-based gaming.
+The companies plan to create a set of tools and technologies for cloud rendering to meet the real-time demands of cloud-based gaming.

 The Nitrous engine has been used by Stardock on a number of games including Star Control: Origins and Siege of Centauri.